900–910 North Lake Shore: Joseph Fujikawa

 One of those students was Joseph Fujikawa.
-While the 900/910 building design was distinctly Miesian, Fujikawa can be credited for managing the project and meticulously overlooking details in its execution so that it accomplished its original vision.
-During the detailing of 900 910, Mies was frequently in New York City working on his famed Seagram Building.
+While the 900–910 building design was distinctly Miesian, Fujikawa can be credited for managing the project and meticulously overseeing details in its execution so that it accomplished its original vision.
+During the detailing of 900–910, Mies was frequently in New York City working on his famed Seagram Building.
 Thus, Fujikawa worked alongside Herbert Greenwald, as architectural overseer of the project.
 After Greenwald died, Fujikawa continued to manage the completion of all his projects.

-Fujikawa’s relationship with Mies began when he was a student at the IIT School of Architecture.
-After joining the army for a year, he returned to work for Mies’ then 4 or 5-person firm as an associate.
-At the time, the firm wasn’t highly profitable but Mies kept his staff on, eventually growing the firm to about 35 people.
+Fujikawa's relationship with Mies began when he was a student at the IIT School of Architecture.
+After joining the army for a year, he returned to work for Mies' then 4 or 5-person firm as an associate.
+At the time, the firm wasn't highly profitable but Mies kept his staff on, eventually growing the firm to about 35 people.

-In Fujikawa’s retelling of his experience working with Mies as a student, Mies was warm and attentive–quite unlike the stoic and unfeeling persona that is often attributed to him.
+In Fujikawa's retelling of his experience working with Mies as a student, Mies was warm and attentive–quite unlike the stoic and unfeeling persona that is often attributed to him.
 Fujikawa believed Mies to be mostly shy and liked his buildings to speak for him, rather than to speak on his own behalf.
-He often joined his students from IIT for dinner after class at Marx’s on Adams street, where they particularly liked the lambchop.
+He often joined his students from IIT for dinner after class at Marx's on Adams street, where they particularly liked the lambchop.

 Architecture community

 Mies was notoriously private.
 It is believed that the primarily reason he never lived in any of his own buildings was to avoid inevitable chitchat and questions about the buildings from other residents sharing the elevator.
 However, the buildings were home to many architects and designers over the years.
-Several partners and associates from the architecture firm, Skidmore, Owings and Merrill lived in 900/910.
+Several partners and associates from the architecture firm, Skidmore, Owings and Merrill lived in 900–910.
 SOM took over the IIT commission when Mies retired and readily imitated the aesthetic of his highrise building designs.

-Many members of the tightknit architecture community lived at 900/910 over the years.
-Mies’ direct colleagues and collaborators like Walter Peterhans; his wife Brigitte Peterhans (who worked for SOM) and Mies’ own grandson, Dirk Lohan, all occupied the buildings at one time.
-Lohan became one of the three partners to take over Mies’ firm over upon his retirement along with Fujikawa and Bruno Conterato.
-Other residents include architects Margaret McCurry, who has written about her experience living at 900 910, and Stanley Tigerman of Tigerman McCurry Architects, and Mies’ longtime romantic partner, sculptor Lora Marx.
+Many members of the tightknit architecture community lived at 900–910 over the years.
+Mies' direct colleagues and collaborators like Walter Peterhans; his wife Brigitte Peterhans (who worked for SOM) and Mies' own grandson, Dirk Lohan, all occupied the buildings at one time.
+Lohan became one of the three partners to take over Mies' firm over upon his retirement along with Fujikawa and Bruno Conterato.
+Other residents include architects Margaret McCurry, who has written about her experience living at 900–910, and Stanley Tigerman of Tigerman McCurry Architects, and Mies' longtime romantic partner, sculptor Lora Marx.